 Demonstrated commitment to student development, diversity, recreational sports principles, theories, and values.

 Demonstrated knowledge of safety and risk management issues for student organizations and/or sport events and activities.

 Experience officiating within recreational, high school, and/or collegiate sports.

-Additional Salary Information: $17,000 plus tuition waiver, health insurance, professional development support, & summer hourly employment opportunities
+Additional Salary Information: Health insurance, professional development support, & summer hourly employment opportunities

 About Oregon State University